sokuhatiku/read-unity-version-action/README.md

 # Read unity version action

-This action gets the version of Unity Editor required by your project and make it usable at later steps.
+This action gets the version of Unity Editor required by your project and make it usable at after steps.

+Supports Unity 5 or later project.

 ## Inputs